Do cacti need direct sunlight to grow and thrive? The answer is not as simple as it may seem.

 If your cactus is not getting enough sunlight, do not worry!
 It is still possible to revive your indoor cactus plant with patience and care.

-When you move it into direct sunlight again, make sure that the plant is shaded from the sun for at least a few hours per day.
+When you move it into direct sunlight again, ensure the plant is shaded from the sun for at least a few hours daily.

 It may take up to two weeks for your cactus to fully recover after moving it back into strong light conditions, but do not give up on it until then!

-Remember that each cacti species has different needs when it comes to light exposure.
+Remember that each cactus species has different needs regarding light exposure.

-Cactus is a plant that does not need direct sunlight to survive.
+A cactus is a plant that does not need direct sunlight to survive.
 It can live in the shade and grow and bloom perfectly fine without any problems.
-In fact, cacti do not even need that much light to survive.
+Cacti do not even need that much light to survive.

-However, cacti do best with exposure to at least four hours of direct sunlight daily.
+However, cacti do best with exposure to at least four hours of direct sun daily.

 This will vary by species, so the type of cactus you have may need more or less than this amount.

-Plants do best when they can receive light gradually, so do not place your cactus in direct sunlight for prolonged periods.
+Plants do best when they can receive light gradually, so do not place your cactus in direct light for prolonged periods.

 The ideal time is to have morning or afternoon sunlight for a few hours.

-It is okay if the cactus gets direct sunlight from time to time, but do not allow it to be exposed without shade as this may cause damage and sunburns.
+It is okay if the cactus gets sunlight occasionally, but do not allow it to be exposed without shade, as this may cause damage and sunburns.

-Cacti do best when placed outside during the spring and summer months in areas that do not receive too much wind or rain directly.
+Cacti do best when placed outside during the spring and summer season in locations without direct wind or rain.

-The place should get at least eight hours of light every day up until noon so that your plant can produce flowers properly.
+The place should get at least eight hours of light every day until noon so your cactus can produce flowers properly.

 Indirect light is the best for cacti because too much direct sunlight can burn or damage them.